mikimandoki/mikimandoki/README.md

 I have experience with codeless tools (TOSCA style), and have maintained and expanded Session's [mobile](https://github.com/session-foundation/session-appium) and [desktop](https://github.com/session-foundation/session-desktop) automation suites using Appium, Playwright, and TypeScript.

-In my spare time I'm working on a habit tracker app in React called Turnip 🌱.
-I do plan on Android/iOS distribution, but for now, a demo is available [here](https://turnip-habits.vercel.app).
+In my spare time I'm working on a habit tracker app in React called [Turnip 🌱](https://github.com/mikimandoki/turnip).
+I do plan on mobile distribution, but for now, a demo is available [here](https://getturnip.com).

 Feel free to reach out to me on [LinkedIn](https://linkedin.com/in/miklos-mandoki/) or via [e-mail](mailto:miklosmandoki@gmail.com).